ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 If you have detached debug symbols in `/usr/lib/debug` on your host system, you can use those to analyze backtraces that involve libraries that came from the host system, such as glibc and Mesa graphics drivers.
-To do that, merge your host system's `/usr/lib/debug` into the SDK's `files/lib/debug`.
+To do that, either merge your host system's `/usr/lib/debug` into the SDK's `files/lib/debug`, or run `gdb` like this:

+    gdb -iex \
+    'set debug-file-directory /usr/lib/debug:/run/host/usr/lib/debug' \
+    ...

 This will work best if the host system also uses build-ID-based detached debug symbols, like Debian and Fedora.

 Alternatively, use versions of glibc and Mesa on the host system that were built with `gcc -g` and not stripped, such as Debian packages built with `DEB_BUILD_OPTIONS=nostrip`.